Ear injuries can affect hearing and balance. That's because our ears not only help us hear, but also keep us steady on our feet.

 Kids need to hear well to develop and use their speech, social, and listening skills.
-Even mild or partial hearing loss can affect their ability to speak and understand language, while problems with balance can influence how they're able to move and how well they feel.
+Even mild or partial hearing loss can affect how well they speak and understand language.
+Problems with balance can affect how they move and how they feel.

 Inserting something into the ear.
 Things like a cotton swab, fingernail, or pencil can scratch the ear canal or cause a tear or hole in the eardrum (called a ruptured eardrum).

 Loud noise.
-Kids can have significant or permanent hearing loss when they're exposed to really loud noises daily or over a long period of time.
-This is called acoustic trauma or noise-induced hearing loss.
+Kids and teens can have serious or permanent hearing loss (called acoustic trauma or noise-induced hearing loss) if they:

 - trouble hearing when there's background noise

-- difficulty hearing high-pitched sounds or music notes
+- trouble hearing high-pitched sounds or music notes

 - hearing only certain or muffled sounds